 In 2015 I was reading a book when I encountered a quote that curiously caught my attention.

-I figured the concept of a photo highlighting app was simple enough, and the quote in the book that I was wanting to highlight was all the motivation I needed to see if I could build it.
+The concept of a photo highlighting app was simple enough, and the quote in the book that I wanted to highlight was all the motivation I needed to see if I could build it.
+The quote I wanted to capture and share—highlighted here using the app's final version—came from the book Creative Confidence by David M. Kelley and Tom Kelley.